Cite Lost Plays Database

 Wrap the name of the Lost Plays Database in a <title> element with the @level attribute and the value "m".
 The database should be cited by its full title.

-Work the title in.
+Work the title into the sentence.
 One way this can be done is by using parantheses: “The subject matter is harder to establish than one might expect from so distinctive a name (Black Bateman of the North, Parts 1 and 2).
 One possibility is that the plays were a kind of domestic tragedy that followed the storyline of the Young Bateman preserved in chapbook and ballad traditions (Lost Plays Database)”.

 If you are quoting from, paraphrasing, or acknowledging the wiki in the Lost Plays Database, the wiki page has the title of the play as its page title.
 Wrap the wiki page in a <title> element with the @level attribute and the value "a".